stuart/oqgraph_rails/README.md

 use the C++ Boost graph library at the bottom layers.
 OQGraph has expensive insert operations but is very fast at delivering the graph data and finding paths in a single SQL query.

+This gem requires the use of MySQL or MariaDB with the OQGraph engine plugin.
+For details of this see: http://openquery.com/products/graph-engine

 ## Concepts

 The term graph we are using here is a mathematical one not a pretty picture (sorry designers).